networkoptix/nx_open/build.md

 Alternatively, run `devenv.exe` (Visual Studio IDE executable) supplying the repository root directory as an argument.

-Right after opening the directory, Visual Studio will start the CMake generation stage using the default build configuration - `Debug (minimal)`.
-If you need another build configuration, select it in the Visual Studio main toolbar - the CMake generation stage will be started immediately, and the build directory from the previously selected build configuration can be deleted manually.
+Right after opening the directory, Visual Studio will start the CMake Generation stage using the default build configuration - `Debug (minimal)`.
+If you need another build configuration, select it in the Visual Studio main toolbar - the CMake Generation stage will be started immediately, and the build directory from the previously selected build configuration can be deleted manually.

 If you don't need advanced debugging features, you may choose one of the Release configurations -